pszufe/MIT_18.S097_Introduction-to-Julia-for-Data-Science/Day-1a_Your-first-steps-with-Julia/README.md

 **Installation instructions**

 1. Please download Julia from https://julialang.org/downloads/oldreleases/ and follow the installation instructions presented at https://julialang.org/downloads/platform/.
 During the workshop we will be using the Stable Release **v1.8.3**.
 The 64-bit version is recommended.
-(Note that there is a bug in installer of the latest 1.8.4 version and hence we do not recommend using it and hence advise you).
+(Note that there is a problem with installer of the latest 1.8.4 version of Julia on Windows which might cause problems with package installation in some cases).
 For convenience here are the direct download links for Julia 1.8.3:
     * [Linux (glibc)](https://julialang-s3.julialang.org/bin/linux/x64/1.9/julia-1.9.0-alpha1-linux-x86_64.tar.gz) version x86_64
     * [macOS](https://julialang-s3.julialang.org/bin/mac/x64/1.9/julia-1.9.0-alpha1-mac64.dmg) version x86_64
     * [Windows](https://julialang-s3.julialang.org/bin/winnt/x64/1.9/julia-1.9.0-alpha1-win64.exe) version x86_64